 George established the Foundation to encourage the exploration of alternate and diverse forms of artistic expression, life views and philosophies as well as a way to support established charities and people with special needs.
 In the autumn of 1973, the first project of the foundation was the Ravi Shankar Music Festival, which brought together renowned Indian classical musicians to perform and record compositions especially created by Ravi Shankar.

-In the thirty years since it’s inception, the Material World Charitable Foundation has supported hundreds of individuals and organizations with considerations to those with special needs.
-The Foundation in some cases has literally transformed people’s lives and in others has mad life more bearable in the face of extreme suffering and adversity.
+Since its inception, the Material World Foundation has supported hundreds of individuals and organizations many of which can be seen around this page.
+The Foundation in some cases has literally transformed people’s lives and in others has made life more bearable in the face of extreme suffering and adversity.

-Proceeds from the Concert for George DVD and CD are donated to the Material World Foundation.
+Proceeds from the sale of the Concert for George DVD and CD have been (and will continue to be) donated to the Foundation.
 It was George’s wish that his music and legacy should carry on supporting the Material World Foundation and in turn help others.